Updated: Sep 26

 For me, this translates into big-gig time: September to mid-November, and March to May are the seasons where I’m working more than usualpiling miles on the car to stop in small towns to lead a book discussion or give a poetry reading while trying to figure out where the strongest coffee might be.
 While I try not to calendarize myself into oblivion or a bad cold, let’s just say learning to balance self-care with the work I love is a dynamic story in progress.

 There’s the chaos at times of my travels and talks, mid-day fatigue and late-night wakefulness seeking some kind of balance.
 Then there’s the chaos of the world, which seems increasingly like an alternate reality based on a dystopian novel we thought was too fictional to become true.
 I won’t recount the news headlines, and the small stories of big and little dangers sometimes hiding behind those headaches and headlines, except to say a whole lot seems beyond repair at moments.
-At the same time, exposed for how damaging it truly is in vivid and important ways from the men who have used their power to hurt women, to the incompetent judges being appointed for long stretches.
+At the same time, exposed for how damaging it truly is in vivid and

 But then there’s this being brought to the forefront: sweet breezes and dark orange leaves as the day tips shorter.
 The southern horizon is lined with soft pink streaks between the waving fingers of the cedar trees, and to the west, the orange glow of the day’s ending is quietly dimming itself.
 I join myself with that peace by watching and writing about the moment before it, too, slips into the future when it’s time to make dinner.